Altinity/ClickHouse/.github/ISSUE_TEMPLATE/15_bug-report.md

 * Which interface to use, if it matters
 * Non-default settings, if any
 * `CREATE TABLE` statements for all tables involved
-* Sample data for all these tables, use [clickhouse-obfuscator](https://github.com/ClickHouse/ClickHouse/blob/master/programs/obfuscator/Obfuscator.cpp#L42-L80) if necessary
+* Sample data for all these tables, use the [clickhouse-obfuscator](https://github.com/ClickHouse/ClickHouse/blob/31fd4f5eb41d5ec26724fc645c11fe4d62eae07f/programs/obfuscator/README.md) if necessary
 * Queries to run that lead to an unexpected result

 ## Expected behavior